Home > Become a Notary > How to Become a New Hampshire Notary

 • A New Hampshire notary public must be present for the opening of a safe deposit box for which rent has not been paid and must carry out certain actions (see the New Hampshire Secretary of State’s Notary Public and Justice of the Peace Manual)

-What type of notarizations are allowed in New Hampshire?
+What kind of notarizations are allowed in New Hampshire?

 New Hampshire law allows the following four types of notarizations.